-In an article today on CNNMoney, Doctors driven to bankruptcy , Parija Kavilanz, writes about medical practice tax problems:
+In an article today on CNNMoney a doctor driven to bankruptcy, Parija Kavilanz, writes about medical practice tax problems:

 Kavilanz notes the story of one Florida doctor who has a solo practice in Broward County:

-Bankruptcy can be a great solution to a medical practice tax problem.
-But there are instances where it will NOT work.
+Bankruptcy can be a great solution to a medical practice tax problem, but there are instances where it will NOT work.
 Bankruptcy, if done properly, can wipe out old personal tax liabilities.
-However, here are four instances where it may be necessary to negotiate with the Federal or state taxing authorities directly for outstanding tax debts.
+However, there are four instances where it may be necessary to negotiate with the Federal or state taxing authorities directly for outstanding tax debts:

 - Payroll tax debt: If you owe payroll trust fund taxes to the IRS, those taxes can not be discharged (with very few exceptions) in a Chapter 7 bankruptcy.